navigation bar

 Location

-This section of the Spring River is located in Sharp and Randolph Counties of northeastern Arkansas.
+This section of the Spring River is located in Sharp and Lawrence Counties of northeastern Arkansas.
 It flows north to south from Hardy down to Ravenden at the lower end of this run.

 Distance from major cities